How Performance Max Transformed Our Google Ads: What We Learned From Running Our First Campaign

 “When I first started managing Google Ads at BlinkJar, I was taught to avoid Performance Max.
 But if you know me, you know I can’t resist testing new features. 🙂 After launching our first PMax campaign, leads doubled in just one week, and our doubts disappeared.
 Seeing instant results with high-quality leads completely changed our perspective.” - Rikki Broussard, BlinkJar Media

-Performance Max isn’t just a new campaign type; it’s a new way of thinking about Google Ads.
-When configured correctly, it can uncover lead opportunities you didn’t even know were there.
-Looking to safeguard your ad spend while running Performance Max?
+Performance Max is more than a new campaign type.
+It offers a smarter way to approach Google Ads.
+When set up correctly, it can uncover new lead opportunities while keeping your ad spend efficient.

 MAXIMIZE YOUR ADS